 What information do we collect and hold?

-When you ask us to provide a financial forecast or advice, then, with your consent, we ask you to provide us with relevant information about you and if applicable your partner and other people that are important to you.
-Depending on the services you require this can include information ranging from your contact details and age to other information including gender, marital status, expected retirement age, superannuation fund balances and contributions, income sources, goals, assets and liabilities, and your government age pension eligibility, payments and related entitlements, and government identifiers (e.g Centrelink number).
+In order for us to assist you with a financial service, a financial forecast or financial advice, then, with your consent, we ask you to provide us with relevant information about you and if applicable your partner and other people that are important to you.
+Depending on the services you require this can include information ranging from your contact details and age to other information including gender, marital status, expected retirement age, superannuation fund balances and contributions, income sources, goals, assets and liabilities, expenses and your government age pension Centrelink entitlement eligibility, payments and related entitlements, and government identifiers (e.g Centrelink number).

-We may collect sensitive information about you, with your consent, to enable us to assist you with the completion of government forms, including the age pension application form.
+We may collect sensitive information about you, with your consent, to enable us to assist you with the completion of government forms, including the relevant Centrelink entitlement application form.
 Sensitive information includes information about your race or ethnicity, political opinions, religious beliefs, criminal record, sexual information or health.
 We will not otherwise collect sensitive information.

 How do we collect your information?